pyeventsourcing/eventsourcing/docs/topics/process.rst

 happening at any time, except in being delayed.
 The other important concerns are scalability and maintainability.

-The only trick here that process is understood in the following way: consumption with recording determines production.
+The only trick here is that process is understood in the following way: consumption with recording determines production.
 In particular, if consumption and recording are both reliable, then the product will also be reliable.